openwisp/openwisp-utils/docs/user/collection-of-user-metrics.rst

 We have taken great care to ensure no sensitive or personal data is being tracked.

-Opting out from metric collection
+Opting Out from Metric Collection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can opt-out from sharing this data any time from the "System Info" page.